duongthienlee/c_programming_exercises/M03/README.md

 #Basic Course in C programming.

-All the text below here is from Aalto university.
+Some of the texts below here are quoted from Aalto university.
-I pasted some topics that I found important to remember for quick reference purpose.
+I rewrite some of them to make it easy for me to understand and remember.

 ### Pointers
 A pointer takes 4 bytes from the memory.